beenje/gidgetlab/docs/index.rst

 ::

   python3 -m pip install gidgetlab

 To install web server support (e.g. for ``aiohttp``, ``treq``, or ``tornado``), specify it as an extra dependency:

 ::

-  python 3 -m pip install gidgetlab[aiohttp]
+  python3 -m pip install gidgetlab[aiohttp]

 You can get the source from GitLab: https://gitlab.com/beenje/gidgetlab